Report settembre 2017

 IES Eduardo Janeiro school presented the Project in the staff meeting as required by the authorities in Spain.
 The team that started working from the beginning of the project belongs to the bilingual team of teachers who also work in the CLIL methodology.
 The team meets every week so we could have opportunities to discuss the work in progress.
-Being a small school and having limited human and material resources we tried to include the European project as much as we could in the development of the transversal activities.
+Being a small school and having limited human and material resources we tried to include the European project as much as we could in the development of the transversal activities at all levels .
 We found out that not all the teachers were familiar with the Edmodo classroom use which was proposed as a common tool for the three partners.The process of knowing this was slow and although finally productive it didn’t reach everybody at the same level.
 Our team used the platform to communicate with the students mainly in Maths, English and Science.
 We also incorporated in the development of the activities Tes teach, padlet, Plickers, kahoot, Geogebra, issue, canvas, Pow-toon, genially, coogle, … These offered the possibility to implement a Content and language Integrated Methodology, Flipped classrooms, project and task based learning.

 The choice of a target group could not be restricted to a class as this selection would exclude teachers from being in contact with the application of the activity in the group.
-We chose to work with 2nd and 3rd year level instead for the mobililities and open the application of activities to the experimenting of a tool rather than to a class.
+We chose to work with 2nd and 3rd year level instead for the mobililities and open the application of activities to the experimenting of a tool in all the levels rather than to a class.